SageTheWizard/Like-Rabbits/Readme.md

 - Three different special traits that will randomly mutate

 ## What Doesn't Work
 - Loading a previous Evolution
+- Custom Rabbits / Enviorments
 - Clean Output (how it outputs now is useful for debugging)
 - Generation Logs
 - Cannibalism Trait does not work properly (doesn't crash, but it doesn't work)